 Hi!
 I'm an architectural historian and writer based in Santa Barbara and New Orleans.
 I study modern and contemporary architecture - particularly religious architecture and historic preservation - in Germany and the United States.

 I am a graduate student in the History of Art and Architecture department at UC Santa Barbara.
-My writing has appeared in platforms including Slate and The Architect's Newspaper.
+My writing has appeared in platforms including Slate, Art in Translation, react/review, and The Architect's Newspaper.
 I also translate texts on architecture and culture from German.

 Before starting grad school, I worked as a landscape designer at Michael Van Valkenburgh Associates in Brooklyn for four years.
 I also helped organize the Archtober festival at the Center for Architecture, and served as Curatorial Intern for the 2018 exhibition "The Sea Ranch: Architecture, Environment, and Idealism" at SFMOMA.
 I received a BA in Art History from Vassar College and an MA in the History of Art and Architecture from UC Santa Barbara.

 Please see the "Contact" page to get in touch if you're interested in working together, discussing ideas, or just saying hi!